Margin and Leverage Trading Support

 4. Order-aware margining

-Some CFD markets benefit from orders-aware margining, which means that placing a stop loss order on an open position will reduce the margin required to maintain that position.
+For Professional account holders, some CFD markets benefit from orders-aware margining, which means that placing a stop loss order on an open position will reduce the margin required to maintain that position.
 Information on whether a market includes orders aware margining can be found within the market information sheet, however this can only be utilised on the first initial step margin.